amanthasandun/freecodecamp/README.md

-This to train the github
+This to train the github.
-then i firstly instrall the vs code
+then i firstly instrall the vs code.